-The success of developer programs hinges on equipping your users with appropriate assets that’ll a) educate, and b) encourage them to share your resources with other developers.
+The success of developer programs hinges on whether you’ve equipped your users with appropriate assets that’ll educate and encourage them to share your resources with other developers.

 You can measure the success of your developer marketing by asking three questions:

 Is your brand or company classified as a go-to solution by developers, or as an accompaniment to another product?